-There will be at least 3 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least2, and perereably 3 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the wall of the medical room and staff handbook.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the the wall of the medical room and staff handbook.

-First aid boxes are kept in the medical room and in each classroom.
-The First Aid Coordinator provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
+First aid boxes are kept the medical room and in each classroom, one is also taken outside at each break time.
+The First Aid Co-ordinator provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
 Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.

-All injuries which come to staff attention, no matter how slight, should be recorded on meditracker and/or East Sussex County Council's online incident reporting system.
+All injuries which come to staff attention, no matter how slight, should be recorded on medi tracker and/or East Sussex County Council's online incident reporting system.

 The iPad dedicated to meditracker and "bump notes" will be located in the medical room or outside at lunchtime and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence Deputy Headteacher (meditracker send an automatic alert).
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence Head of Schoo (meditracker send an automatic alert).
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.